BerliozFramework/BerliozDocs/guides/queues.md

 - `waitTime`: age in seconds of the oldest consumable job
 - `delayed`: number of delayed jobs waiting to become available

-`waitTime` and `delayed` are only reported for backends implementing `MonitorableQueueInterface`; unavailable values are omitted.
+`waitTime` and `delayed` are only reported for backends implementing `MonitorableQueueInterface`.
+For such a queue they are always exposed, defaulting to `0` when the queue is empty, so known metric series never disappear.
+Non-monitorable queues omit these metrics entirely.

 ### CLI